Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-Instructions-For-Windows.md

 ### 2. Get the dependencies

-* Download and set up most preconditions mentioned above, you can also run the script `CI/windows/01_install_dependencies.ps1` (run it with the `-Help` switch to see all available options).
+* Download and set up most preconditions mentioned above, you can also run the script `CI/windows/01_install_dependencies.ps1` (run it with the `-Help` switch to see all available options) (outdated).

 **NOTE:** You cannot change the directory where the script will download and setup the dependencies in.